MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-troubleshoot.md

 At least one user must be signed up for Power BI.
 If you don't see **Power BI Service** listed within the API list, no user is signed up for Power BI.

-### What is the difference between application object ID and principal object ID?
+### What's the difference between an application object ID and a principal object ID?

 When you register an Azure AD app, there are a two parameters called *object ID*.
 This section explains the purpose of each parameter, and how to obtain it.